mdelapenya/lpn/README.md

 - Stop a Liferay Portal/DXP running container.
 - Remove a Liferay Portal/DXP running container.
 - Remove a Liferay Portal/DXP image from your local Docker installation.
+- Open a Liferay Portal/DXP running container in the default browser.

 ### Which are the available commands?